hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

   - The full path to the object
   - The Secret Key

-For example, here is code generating the signature for a GET, valid for next 60 seconds, on /v1/12345678912345/container/object:
+For example, here is code generating the signature for a GET, valid for the next 60 seconds, on /v1/12345678912345/container/object: